holochain-immersive/forum-happ/EXERCISES.md

 2. Create a function `create_post` that receives a `CreatePostInput` struct, creates the post and returns the `ActionHash` of the created post.
 Define the `CreatePostInput` as a struct that has a field `post` of type `Post`.

 3. Add a `channel` field of type `String` in the `CreatePostInput` struct.

+*Note: there are no tests for this step, so if you run `EXERCISE=2 STEP=3 npm test`, it won't result in an error.

 4. Create the given channel: